 How to apply for a period of temporary withdrawal:

-- The request will require the support of the Director of Graduate or Undergraduate Studies in the student's department.
+- The request will require the support of the Director of Graduate or Undergraduate Studies in the department department.

-- Once the request is approved, the Academic Office will notify the student and their department by email, confirming last date of attendance, date of expected return and new expected completion date.
+- Once the request is approved, Student Administrative Services will notify the student and their department by email, confirming last date of attendance, date of expected return and new expected completion date.

 Requests for retrospective temporary withdrawal will only be considered in exceptional circumstances.
 Such requests must include a clear rationale from the supporting Department outlining why the student was unable to make the request earlier.
 This should take into account department’s responsibility to monitor a student’s attendance at prescribed classes (Regulation 36) throughout the academic year.
 The student must also make contact with Student Finance to discuss any financial implications, e.g. paying back loans, grants, bursaries, etc.